forink/D3-Instant-Charts/README.md

 ##Changelog

-v 0.2.5 - Fixed the tooltip still appears after closing the legend when the line data points overlap.
-And fixed the x-axis labels errors when the data point was less or equal to 5.
+v 0.2.5 - Fixed the tool-tip still appears after closing the legend when the data-points overlap on the line chart.
+And fixed the x-axis labels errors when the data-points was less or equal to 5.

 v 0.2.4 - Add axis-Y padding ellipses symbols and auto fit left margin of charts by the width of axis-Y labels on the bar chart.